skinnerjc/inspect_proxmox_sandbox/README.md

 ## Feature Roadmap

 - Proxmox server health and config check
+- Demo evals
-- Normalize having a second pfSense VM as the default route for networking
+- Normalize having a pfSense VM as the default route for networking
 - Firewall off the SDN from the Proxmox server and from other SDNs
 - Add more built-in VMs (Debian, Kali)
 - Support cloud-init for VM definition